bnavigator/Slycot/README.rst

 Get it from PyPI
 ^^^^^^^^^^^^^^^^

-Get the source code of the latest release is available from `PyPI`._ It contains both the Python to Fortran wrappers as well as the SLICOT-Reference Fortran sources.
+Get the source code of the latest release is available from `PyPI`_ It contains both the Python to Fortran wrappers as well as the SLICOT-Reference Fortran sources.